 Here is an overview of the leadership path I have taken over the years.

-Early in my career, I was quite content being in the background of any project or activity...a follower.
-That is typical of an Introvert of which I am most certainly one.
-Luckily, as I matured and gained more experience, there were people who recognized my potential as a leader even when I couldn’t see it in myself.
+Early in my career, I was quite content being in the background of any project or activity: I was a follower.
+That is typical of an introvert, of which I am most certainly one.
+Luckily, as I matured and gained more experience, there were people who recognized my leadership potential even when I couldn’t see it in myself.
 At the encouragement of my then boss, I joined the National Association of Bar Executives (NABE) and started attending the national conferences.
-I joined a committee and soon became its chair.
 A few years later, the NABE Board approved my proposal to create a forum for meeting planners and I was appointed chair.
 Feeling more confident in my leadership skills, I again approached the NABE Board for authority to create a forum for Assistant/Associate/Deputy Executive Directors (AEDs).
 Unfortunately, this time the NABE Board did not accept my proposal.
 Nevertheless, I was determined to move forward so I contacted AEDs around the country and proposed we get together at a NABE conference to see if this concept was worth a try.
 To my delight, 15-20 AEDs attended that meeting.
 To this day, the AEDs group is a thriving forum.

 Authentic and inspirational leadership is not only Dana’s passion; it’s her calling.
 Her vision, dedication, and sharp skills for developing a leadership program for lawyers in Colorado resulted in the Colorado Bar Association Leadership Training program (COBALT), an outstanding leadership program which has nurtured and enhanced the leadership skills of hundreds of lawyers.
 My own participation in the 2009 class was one of the best experiences and investments of my personal, professional, and leadership journeys.
 Under Dana’s leadership, I was able to identify my strengths and weaknesses, ways to more effectively communicate and collaborate with others, tools to cultivate my leadership skills, develop my own goals for authentic and inspiring leadership, and put those plans into action.
 Over eight years in working with her in the program, I’ve observed Dana put her own skills to work to help professionals better understand their individual and organizational strengths, develop and build solid skills for successful leadership practices, and inspire leaders of all levels.
 She consistently did so with great integrity, grace, impeccable organization, and passion.
 Dana has the experience to develop a leadership strategy to leverage and unleash your leadership potential. -- Mariana Vielma, 2009 COBALT graduate